le0li9ht/Microsoft-Sentinel-Queries/EntraID/PasswordReset.md

 | project TimeGenerated, OperationName, Initiatedby,TargetUser,IpAddress,ResultDescription, AdditionalDetails,Result, CorrelationId
 ```

-#### SSPR Reconnaisance
+### SSPR Reconnaisance
 Examining SSPR initiations that were never completed from suspicious IPs can serve as an early warning of potential recon.
 A burst of these activities for multiple accounts—especially high-value targets—reveals that your organization is likely being targeted and can serve as justification for the reconfiguration or disabling of SSPR.

-If a SSPR flow is completed via SMS or phone call options from a rare and suspicious IP, it may indicate a potential SIM Swap attack that was then used to perform SSPR.
+KQL Query for identifying SSPR reconnaisance

 ```
 AuditLogs